shilab/git_and_github/git_presentation.md

 2. What is GitHub?

 --
+3. Git Basics

+--
-3. Collaborating on GitHub
+4. Collaborating on GitHub

 ---
 name: git

 # What is Git?

 *  Git is a Distributed Version Control System

 --
 *  It tracks changes to files and stores them

 --
 *  It allows you to revert file changes, view differences in file versions